Sustainable city: Race and Income

+The adverse impacts of UHI are unevenly distributed across urban settlements and have been shown to affect poor and minority neighborhoods disproportionately.
+A study on more than 5,700 urban areas within the United States indicated that poor regions possess around 15% less canopy cover compared to rich regions, with a higher average surface temperature of between 2 °F and 3 °F (between 1 °C and 1.5 °C) compared to rich regions.
+Differences in such environmental features can be linked to land use patterns, such as the presence of impermeable surfaces and vegetation cover.
+Urban scientists have explained such trends as a consequence of unequal planning processes that led to environmental injustices among urban areas through redlining and urban development practices.
+In addition, urban warming has contributed to the adverse impacts associated with heat illness, energy consumption, and health challenges.

 Urban infrastructure projects that produce environmental toxins – like industrial plants and highways – are frequently built near or in LMI and POC communities because of favorable zoning codes, cheaper land prices, and less political backlash.
 This is not because residents don't care, but because they often lack the time, resources, and connections necessary to prevent such construction.
 In turn, pollutant-producing operations disproportionately impact LMI and POC communities, harming the health outcomes of these groups.

 A study by the University of Minnesota found that if nitrogen dioxide levels (NO_{2} – a product of the combustion of fossil fuels) in non-white communities were reduced to equal those in white communities, there would be around 7,000 fewer deaths from heart disease per year.
 This mortality disparity highlights the health impacts of discriminatory zoning and urban planning policies, which disproportionately expose LIM and POC communities to air pollution.
 The disparity also shows how much we have to gain from sustainable transportation reform which eliminates combustion-engine vehicles.

 The inequitable breakdown of exposure to environmental risks by race and income reinforces the understanding that the climate crisis is a social issue, and that environmental justice depends upon racial justice.
 There is no one right way to address these issues.
 Proposed solutions include eliminating single-family zoning, pricing a minimum proportions of housing units for LMI households, and requiring community engagement in future urban planning projects.
 To select the best combination of solutions to create sustainable cities tailored to their environments, each city must be designed for all community members, by all community members.